revel/revel/manual/routing.md

 	/Users/List        => Users.List

-Using auto-routing as a catch-all (e.g. last route in the file) is useful for quickly hooking up actions to non-vanity URLs.
+Using auto-routing as a catch-all (e.g. last route in the file) is useful for quickly hooking up actions to non-vanity URLs, especially in conjunction with the reverse router..

 ## Reverse Routing